sameerabalay/Dockless_Mobility/final-proposal.md

 '
 end quote

-I have met with City of Austin transportation IT staff and they agreed that City of Austin is also focusing on the above policies and is in the process of updating their policies.
+After initial conversaton with City of Austin transportation IT staff they agreed that City of Austin is also focusing on the above policies and is in the process of updating their current policies to incorporate new findings from different interest groups, studies and citizen feedback.

 **Format**: Since you will want a public repo at the end of the project, you should create a git repo,